Shining bronze cuckoo: Breeding

 A female shining bronze cuckoo lays a single egg in a host nest and removes a host egg.
 After hatching, the baby cuckoo ejects the host nestlings from the nest.

-The grey warbler is a common host species in New Zealand, the shining bronze cuckoos missing the first but parasitising heavily the second broods of the season (55% of nests in a study in Kaikoura).
-Fieldwork near Kaikoura showed that the dark colour of cuckoo eggs seemed to serve to protect cuckoo eggs from being removed by other cuckoos in grey warbler nests rather than the hosts.
+The grey warbler is a common host species in New Zealand, the shining bronze cuckoos missing the first but parasitising heavily the second broods of the season (55% of nests in a study in Kaikōura).
+Fieldwork near Kaikōura showed that the dark colour of cuckoo eggs seemed to serve to protect cuckoo eggs from being removed by other cuckoos in grey warbler nests rather than the hosts.
 A test using model eggs of different tones showed that the hosts did not reject eggs, but that cuckoos removed eggs of brighter colours.
 The dark matte cuckoo eggs are hard to see in the shadows of a grey warbler nest.

 The Chatham Island warbler is a host species in the Chatham Islands.
 The matte eggs laid are olive brown in Western Australia and various shades of green or greenish white to olive to dark brown elsewhere, and do not resemble the eggs of their host.
 The dark pigment rubs off easily.
 The eggs are often dark coloured in thornbill and gerygone nests, whose eggs are likewise domed and dark.
 This is thought to minimise the risk of ejection by a second female cuckoo visitor to the already parasitised nest, which might overlook a dark egg when laying another egg.

 Several other species are occasional hosts.
 In Victoria in 2005, a pair of chestnut-rumped heathwren was encountered with a juvenile shining bronze cuckoo which imitated the alarm call of a baby heathwren.
 The introduced house sparrow and song thrush have been recorded as hosts in New Zealand.

 In New Caledonia, the fan-tailed gerygone (Gerygone flavolateralis) is the sole host of the species.

 Food and feeding

 Insectivorous, the shining bronze cuckoo eats insects that are avoided by other birds, such as caterpillars, particularly those of the magpie moth, and beetles, particularly ladybirds.
 The shining bronze cuckoo's gizzard is lined with a soft thick lining which catches the caterpillar spines; these fall away and are spat out by the bird.
+The species is also known to eat bird eggs.